redibox/job/docs/queues.md

 #### Restrictions

 There are no limits to how many queues can be created, however from a technical point of view, each queue creates its own internal Redis connection to perform blocking requests.
-Therefore bare in mind more queues equals more connections which might need some consideration depending on your Redis environment setup.
+Therefore keep in mind more queues equals more connections which might need some consideration depending on your Redis environment setup.